 AUC Web » Faculty » Faculty Profiles

-Bahia Shehab is associate professor of professional practice at The American University in Cairo.
+Bahia Shehab is associate professor of practice of art at The American University in Cairo.
 She has developed and launched the new graphic design program for the Department of the Arts with courses mainly focused on the visual culture of the Arab world.
 She is currently a PhD candidate at Leiden University in Holland.
 Her research is on Fatimid Kufic inscriptions on portable items in the Mediterranean basin and beyond.
 It is concerned with form versus content and the extent to which the medium dictated the message.

 Her MA thesis entitled "Floriated Kufic on the Monuments of Fatimid Cairo" received the Nadia Niazi Thesis Award at AUC in 2009.